Bhupesh-aher/MovieGPT/README.md

-# Netflix-GPT 🎥✨
+# Movie-GPT 🎥✨

-**Netflix-GPT** is a modern, AI-powered movie discovery platform.
+**Movie-GPT** is a modern, AI-powered movie discovery platform.
 This app provides a stunning and interactive UI where users can explore movies and series, discover new releases, and get personalized movie recommendations.
 The app leverages the power of **GPT** for smart movie recommendations based on user search queries and preferences.
 It also supports **multiple languages.**

+## ⚠️ Disclaimer

+This project is built purely for educational and personal portfolio purposes.

+It is **not affiliated with, endorsed by, or connected to Netflix Inc.**
+All trademarks and copyrights belong to their respective owners.

+No real user data is stored or used.
+Authentication is demo-only and for UI experience simulation.

+---

+StreamGPT is a modern, AI-powered movie discovery platform.
+It offers a sleek, Netflix-inspired user interface where users can browse top-rated, trending, and upcoming movies.
+The app features personalized movie recommendations powered by GPT and supports multiple languages.

+---

 ## 🚀 Live Demo

-🎬 **Visit the Netflix-GPT App -**  https://netflix-gpt-five-lilac.vercel.app
+🎬  This project is currently under review due to branding updates.
+It will be redeployed soon.